kalburgimanjunath/underdog-styles/README.md

 ![Compiling fonts in IcoMoon](https://github.com/underdogio/underdog-styles/blob/dev/fix.icons/docs/img/IcoMoon%20Tut.gif)

+## Images

+Images that are shared by all of our projects, such as our logo, are kept under the `/images` directory.

 ## Favicons

 Favicons are kept under `favicons/*`.
 In order to use these favicons you must copy them into your project.